 What You Can Do With Your Fabric Remnant Bundles

 There are plenty of fun (and practical) DIY project ideas for putting fabric remnants to good use.
-Small pieces of material might not seem the easiest to use, but they can be the perfect size to create something unique, as well as useful.
-Here are just a few of our favourite ways to utilise fabric offcuts, UK made and recycled.
+Small pieces of remnant material might not seem the easiest to use.
+But they can be the perfect size to create something unique, as well as useful.
+Here are just a few of our favourite ways to utilise fabric remnants, UK made and recycled.

 Turn White into Bright

 Firstly; add some colour.
-As most of your fabric offcuts will be white, you have complete creative freedom to bring some beautiful colours and designs to the pieces.
-Experiment with fabric dyes, pens and paints to create unique prints on each piece, or uniquely coloured dyes like tie-dying each piece a different way.
-Simply pop to your local craft store or haberdashery to find the type of dye or paint which will work with your materials.
-Once you’ve jazzed up the white fabric remnants, you can experiment with the projects below.
+As your free fabric remnants will be white or cream, you have complete creative freedom to add some colour.
+Experiment with transfer paper, pens and paints to create unique prints on each piece.
+Alternatively, use different fabric dyes to colour each piece in a different way.
+Simply pop to your local haberdashery to find the type of dye or paint which will work with your materials.
+Once you’ve jazzed up your free fabric remnants, you can experiment with the projects below.